postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 The **Create New** tab appears.
 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/documentation-createnewTab.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/documentation-createnewTab.png)

-**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** screen to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 <ol start="2">
   <li>Click "API Documentation".</li>